 Go on a material scavenger hunt for objects that could serve as the base of your balance sculpture!

 Collect objects that taper to a small point, like pencils, bottles, pepper grinders, watering can spouts, and silverware, and rocks.

 Or you can create a stable base with a pencil by taping it to a piece of furniture or placing it in a jar filled with rice.

 How can you easily add to or adjust your sculpture (while repurposing cardboard scraps)?
 Try making connectors out of cardboard!

-Cut out a piece of cardboard and use a hole puncher or sharp implement to poke two holes.
+Cut out a piece of cardboard and use a hole puncher or sharp implement to make holes.
 Poke pencils through your cardboard connector to quickly build more complex sculptures.
-Your new cardboard pieces will also allow for making quick adjustments by sliding them along the pencil to distribute weight in differentt ways, and can be stoppers to hold weights, like washers, in place.
+Your cardboard pieces will also allow for making adjustments by sliding them along the pencil to distribute weight in different ways, and can be stoppers to hold weights like washers in place.

 Tips & Next Steps